ilyasergey/YSC4231/source/week-10-futures.rst

   need for parallelisation.

 * ``SortAndRead2`` --- a better version of the previous program.
   Sorting is moved into a separate future.
-Introducting Java's thread pools and the class ``Future``.
+Introducing Java's thread pools and the class ``Future``.

 * ``SortAndRead3`` --- even better implementation, in which the user